DeutscheBahnAG/components/README.md

 ### Available Tasks

+- `yarn add-component`: Starts an assistant to bootstrap a new React component
 - `yarn build`: Transpiles component libraries to `./dist/[components-package-folder]` to be published via NPM
   - `yarn build:react`: Transpiles just the `@db-design/react` package to `./dist/web`.
   - `yarn build:react-extra`: Transpiles just the `@db-design/react-extra` package to `./dist/web-extra`.